Prozac and Alcohol Effects

 According to the National Center for Biotechnology Information (NCBI) , liver test abnormalities have been reported to occur rarely in patients on fluoxetine (Prozac).
-Rare instances of acute, clinically apparent episodes of liver injury with marked liver enzyme elevations with or without jaundice have been reported in patients on fluoxetine.
+Rare acute, clinically apparent episodes of liver injury with marked liver enzyme elevations with or without jaundice have been reported in patients on fluoxetine.

 Alcohol and Depression

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAA) , given that symptoms of depression co-occur with alcohol dependence in about 80 percent of patients and 30 to 40 percent of alcohol-dependent men and women struggle from an independent major depressive episode during their lifetime.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAA) , the symptoms of alcohol and depression in about 80 percent of patients and 30 to 40 percent of alcohol-dependent men and women struggle with an independent major depressive episode during their lifetime.
 Many individuals who struggle with depression, especially people who have not been properly diagnosed, usually turn to alcohol to escape.
-Hopeless and desperate to feel better or anesthetize the pain, even for a small amount of time.
+Hopeless and desperate to feel better or anesthetize the pain, even briefly.

 Individuals who suffer from depression often use the numbing and pleasurable effects of alcohol for that purpose.
 Alcohol abuse is prevalent among people who suffer from depression.
-Drinking alcohol may increase depression, anxiety, and other mental health condition.
-This is according to the Center for Disease Control and Prevention (CDC).
+Drinking alcohol may increase depression, anxiety, and other mental health condition, according to the Centers for Disease Control and Prevention (CDC).